-NTA JEE Main Exam Schedule 2020 for Joint Entrance Examination.
+NTA JEE Main Exam Schedule 2021 for Joint Entrance Examination.
 Union MHRD Minister announced the National Testing Agency, NTA Exam Schedule.
-NTA would now conduct JEE Mains twice a year.
-JEE Mains in January and April.
+NTA would now conduct JEE Mains 4 times a year.
 The National Testing Agency, NTA exam schedule has been announced for Joint Entrance Examination Mains (JEE Mains).

 JEE Mains will conduct twice in a year now, in the months of January and April.
 Aspirants may appear for one or both as per their choice.
 JEE Mains, which was taken in online mode by around 2.5 lakh candidates, will go fully computer-based, under NTA.

 Every student will get the opportunity to attempt the examinations twice to avoid drop-year cases, which could have been due to any unavoidable circumstances like an accident or sickness/disease.
 Students will be able to go practice mock tests from August-end at examination centres, free of cost.
 The results will be able to be processed faster and more efficiently.
 Major examination reform, NTA, is now operational.